jfcloutier/karma_system/design_notes/acting.md

 Progressing toward the realization of a planned goal is entirely driven by

-* predicting (sub) goals (their activation statuses) as `relevant`, `planned` or `executed`,
+* predicting the activation statuses of planned directives as either `relevant`, `planned` or `executed`,
-* reacting to these predictions by possibly building or executing plans,
+* reacting to such predictions by possibly building or executing plans,
-* responding with prediction errors that give the actual status, including `not_relevant`, and `failed`,
+* responding with prediction errors that give the actual goal activation statuses, including `not_relevant`, and `failed`,
-* and reacting to these goal activation prediction errors to update observations and experiences about the progress toward goals.
+* and reacting to goal activation prediction errors by updating observations and experiences about goals.

-Once a CA stops making predictions about the status of a goal, it implicitly signals to its umwelt that it is no longer interested in having it pursue the goal.
+Once a CA stops making predictions about the status of a goal/directive, it implicitly signals to its umwelt that it is no longer interested in having it pursue the goal.
-Predictions received persist, unless overridden, across a few lifecycles of a CA to match the longer lifecycles of its parents.
+Predictions received persist, unless overridden, across a few lifecycles of a CA in order to match the longer lifecycles of its parents.
-It is possible for a prediction received in lifecycle T to cause a prediction error to be sent back only in lifecycle T+1.
+It is thus possible, for example, for a prediction received in lifecycle T to cause a prediction error to be sent back only in lifecycle T+1.

 ### Phases and acting